segejung/Web-Data-Scraper/GroupProject/Docs/DesignDocument.md

 # Design Document

-*This is the template for your design document.
-The parts in italics are concise explanations of what should go in the corresponding sections and should not appear n the final document.*
+<*This is the template for your design document.
+The parts in italics are concise explanations of what should go in the corresponding sections and should not appear n the final document.*>

 **Author**: Team112

 ## 1 Design Considerations

 *The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.*
+Most of the software requirements have been discussed and clarified with the use case model.

 ### 1.1 Assumptions

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

 ### 1.2 Constraints